ITAL1404 Italian Studies 4

 - Students are able to (1) speak, listen, read and write in Italian about a good range of topics; (2) use language as appropriate to context; (3) express themselves with a good degree of grammatical correctness; (4) have a good understanding of the Italian grammar; (5) read and comprehend texts from contemporary literary and non-literary sources; (6) address critically aspects of the Italian culture; (7) have an increased awareness of how language works in general (metalinguistic skills); (8) develop interpersonal communication skills including the ability to work effectively in pairs and small groups; (9) work independently; and (10) achieve a level between Level A2 and B1 of the Common European Framework of Reference for Languages (CEFR).

-- Typically this unit is assessed in the following ways: (1) written tests; (2) homework assignments; (3) class participation; (4) an oral examination; and (5) a written examination.
+- Indicative assessments in this unit are as follows: (1) written tests; (2) homework assignments; (3) class participation; (4) an oral examination; and (5) a written examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.